kimdesok/whole-slide-cnn/README.md

 ### Introduction
 The WSI is the digital image representing the entire histologic slide captured by a high-throughput scanner such as Leica's Aperio scanner.
 The pixel size of a WSI is often larger than 100,000 by 100,000 reaching upto 10 GB.
 Each individual WSI can be easily labeled by using the corresponding clinical information readily available at the deposit site such as the NCI's GDC data portal, for example.

 It is widely known that training a deep neural network with a large WSI dataset is more practical since it does not require a time consuming pixel level annotation.
-However, to achieve a high accuracy, the WSI input should be provided at least 5x or even higher, requiring a computing resource with an adequately large memory close to 512 GB, for example.
+However, to achieve a high accuracy, the WSI input should be provided at least 4x or even higher, requiring a computing resource with an adequately large memory close to 512 GB, for example.

 ![image](https://user-images.githubusercontent.com/64822593/208895067-51db8300-c49d-489a-b19a-d90a16bfc849.png)
 <p align="center">
 Whole Slide Image(WSI) is a tiled TIFF.
 Captured from TCGA-49-4494-01Z-00-DX5.1e9e22d6-a4c9-40d1-aedb-b6cd404fe16f.svs
 </p>

 The computing resource even with multiple GPUs often lacks this much memory and ends up with the out of memory(OOM) error.
-To solve this problem, IBM developed Large Model Support(LMS) that takes a user-defined computational graph and swaps tensors from GPUs to the host memory and vice versa [For more, see (https://www.ibm.com/docs/en/wmlce/1.6.0?topic=gsmf-getting-started-tensorflow-large-model-support-tflms-v2)].
+To solve this problem, IBM developed Large Model Support(LMS) that takes a user-defined computational graph and swaps tensors from GPUs to the host memory and vice versa (For more information, visit https://www.ibm.com/docs/en/wmlce/1.6.0?topic=gsmf-getting-started-tensorflow-large-model-support-tflms-v2).

 The authors who set up this depository originally had also developed a huge model support(HMS) function, probably similar to the IBM's LMS in a nutshell [1][2].
 The scripts provided by the authors let us to reproduce their results by WSI input DL training, inference, visualization, and statistics calculation, etc[1].